A Maid of Constant Sorrow: Content and style

 On the album Collins' voice and guitar are sparsely accompanied by Fred Hellerman on second guitar and Erik Darling on banjo.
 The title song is a variant of "Man of Constant Sorrow".
 The selections range from the Scottish anthem "Wild Mountain Thyme" to the Irish standards "Bold Fenian Men" and "The Prickilie Bush".
 The album also includes more obscure numbers, such as "Tim Evans", "Wars of Germany" and "John Riley".

 These songs are in the style of social protest, similar to early recordings by Bob Dylan.
 They reveal a style from Collins different than her later, better-known releases.
-In "Tim Evans", written by Ewan MacColl (Grammy award-winning writer in 1972 of "The First Time Ever I Saw Your Face"), she sings of a man wrongfully convicted and hanged for the killing of a woman and child ("Go down, you murderer, go down"), whose exoneration comes only after having been hanged.
+In "Tim Evans", written by Ewan MacColl (Grammy award-winning writer in 1972 of "The First Time Ever I Saw Your Face"), she sings about Timothy Evans who was wrongfully convicted and hanged in Britain in 1950 for the killing of his wife and daughter ("Go down, you murderer, go down"), whose exoneration comes only after having been hanged.
 Her alto vocals on lively songs like "O Daddy Be Gay" contrast with the social message material.

 In 2001, Elektra re-released the album on CD with Collins' second album, Golden Apples of the Sun (1962).